WICG/manifest-incubations/scope_extensions-explainer.md

      ]
    }
    ```
-   In this example the Example app is extending its app scope to all its
+   In this example the "Example" app is extending its app scope to all its
    subdomains along with its `.co.uk` site and its subdomains.

 1. Specify a `web-app-origin-association.json` file format that must be located